rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 ![UserGuide - Confirm Transaction](/rif/marketplace/guide/images/userguide-confirm-transaction.png)

  5- Wait until the required amount of confirmations are received.
-A **confirmation** message will be displayed once the domain is successfully purchased.
+A **confirmation** message will be displayed once the domain has been successfully purchased.

 ![UserGuide - Domains Bought Confirmations Wait](/rif/marketplace/guide/images/userguide-domains-bought-confirmations-wait.png)